 The Honorable Judge Glen Ashman of East Point Municipal Court performs wedding ceremonies weekdays at his office in the historic former Bank of Fulton County building by appointment.
 Judge Ashman usually does not do off-site ceremonies.
 Call 404-768-3509 for appointments (if you get voice mail please leave a message including the dates you prefer).

 Judge Ashman's office is located at 2791 Main Street, East Point, Georgia 30344 (in Fulton County).
 It is across the street from the clock tower at East Point MARTA station and next door to Oz Pizza.
 There is free parking on the street, and also behind the building (avoid spaces marked reserved) and additional spaces in the East Point Customer Care lot on East Point Street a block away.
 East Point is several miles south of downtown Atlanta close to Atlanta Airport.

 An appointment is required (generally you should call 404-768-3509 several days in advance although same day walk- in appointments may be available).
-You must also have a marriage license from a Georgia Probate Court.
+You must also have a marriage license from a Georgia Probate Court and a photo ID.
 (A license from any county is accepted unless both parties are from out of state, in which case you need a Fulton County license).
 Contact information for all 159 Probate Courts in Georgia are listed on this weblink.
 Fulton County has three offices - downtown, Stonewall Tell (College Park) and North Annex.
 Clayton, Fayette and Henry County probate courts are also near Judge Ashman.